Ground Plane Polling for 6DoF Pose Estimation of Objects on the Road: Conclusion

 \section{Conclusion}

 In this study, we introduce an approach to monocular 3D object detection by leveraging ground planes.
 This Ground Plane Polling (GPP) method works by merging 2D attributes like keypoints and coarse orientations with 3D information from probable ground plane configurations.
 By doing so, we also ensure that our network only predicts those entities that are known to generalize well across different conditions and datasets.
 Adapting to a new dataset would only involve reassessing the database of 3D ground planes.
 Additionally, our method produces a redundant set of cues and relies on identifying a suitable consensus set within, thereby resulting in robustness to individual errors and outliers.
 We have shown that our GPP approach outperforms other popular monocular approaches in terms of localization and orientation estimation, while remaining comparable to other methods in 2D detection performance, albeit with a significantly reduced inference time.
+Future work entails adopting our approach to recent two-stage detectors, and also conducting experiments to analyze its robustness to prediction errors and generalizability to more contemporary datasets like \cite{caesar2019nuscenes, rangesh2017multimodal}.